thorst/laravel-jetstream-impersonate/README.md

 ```

 ## Controller
-This controller is was sets/destroys the impersonate attribute in the session.
+This controller `app\Http\Controllers\ImpersonationController.php` is was sets/destroys the impersonate attribute in the session.
 It kicks off and ends the session, so the middleware acts accordingly.
 ```php
 public function start(Request $request, $userId)
 {